 - Do you use social media?
-Intermittently (Facebook, Twitter and Google Plus).
+Intermittently (Facebook and Twitter.

 - What genealogy topic/class have you learnt the most from this year at a webinar/conference/seminar?
 I guess I can't count Kerry Farmer's excellent seminar, Immigration: Why, When and Where, because it was in late 2013.
 This year I actually learned the most from the research I did while preparing for my own seminar, 'Look Beyond the Border'.